BlueKittyMeow/Emil/characters/klara/profile.md

 - Makes decision without explanation or farewell
 - Uses social connections to arrange it
 - No letter - like her mother, she leaves things unsaid
+- Understands her body's inevitable transformation into a living specimen
+- Recognizes the scientific value of her progressive ossification
+- Calculates the worth of her eventual skeleton to collectors like the Protégé

 ### Final Interactions
 #### With Emil